 - public record but is for the exclusive use of the University.
 The University may destroy the information after it is used for the employment purposes authorized by this section after one calendar year. - (f) There shall be no liability for negligence on the part of the University, or its employees, arising from any act taken or omission by any of them in carrying out the provisions of this section.
 The immunity established by this subsection shall not extend to gross negligence, wanton conduct, or intentional wrongdoing that would otherwise be actionable.
-The immunity established by this subsection shall be deemed to have been waived to the extent of indemnification under Article 31A of Chapter 143 of the General Statutes, and to the extent sovereign immunity is waived under the Tort Claims Act, as set forth in Chapter 31 of Chapter 143 of the General Statutes. - (g) Any applicant for employment or promotion who willfully furnishes, supplies, or otherwise gives false information on an employment application that is the basis for a criminal history record check under this section shall be guilty of a Class A1 misdemeanor." - SECTION 3.
-This act becomes effective December 1, 2005, and applies to offenses committed on or after that date.
+The immunity established by this subsection shall be deemed to have been waived to the extent of indemnification under Article 31A of Chapter 143 of the General Statutes, and to the extent sovereign immunity is waived under the Tort Claims Act, as set forth in Article 31 of Chapter 143 of the General Statutes. - (g) Any applicant for employment or promotion who willfully furnishes, supplies, or otherwise gives false information on an employment application that is the basis for a criminal history record check under this section shall be guilty of a Class A1 misdemeanor." - SECTION 3.
+This act becomes effective December 1, 2005.
+17 G.S.
+116-40.5A(f), as enacted by this act, applies to offenses committed on or after that date.